-Whether you have to pay money to your Stock Broker and vice versa and alter the ledger to Sundry Creditor or Sundry Debtor.
+Whether you have to pay money to your Stock Broker or vice versa you can easily alter the ledger to Sundry Creditor or Sundry Debtor.

-Don’t worry, I have even explained this in the video. 🙂
+Don’t worry, I have even explained this in the above video. 🙂

 Share Purchases under Purchase Accounts

-Create Share Purchases ledger with below configurations as shown in the picture.
+Create Share Purchases ledger in tally with below configurations as shown in the picture.

 Share Sales under the Sales Accounts

-Create Share Sales Ledger with below configurations as shown in the picture.
+Create Share Sales Ledger in tally with below configurations as shown in the picture.